mmartinezh/AgileWSO2-Celery/work/flask-celery-example-master/README.md

 5. Start the Flask application on your original terminal window: `python app.py`.
 6. Go to `http://localhost:8082/` and enjoy this application!

-For details on how this all works, see my article [Using Celery with Flask].